Saleh and Lowery set the Sheffield Half-Marathon pace in testing conditions

-Sheffield Half-Marathon: Saleh and Lowery set the pace on a baking hot day
+Sheffield Half-Marathon Results: Mohammed Saleh and Sarah Lowery set the pace on a baking hot day

 Mohammed Saleh ensured a hometown victory in the Sheffield Half-Marathon men’s race while Sarah Lowery of Rotherham Harriers was the first woman across the line.